slatedocs/slate/source/includes/_endpoint-variable.md

 A POST to this resource must be a Shoji Entity with the following "body" attributes:

- * name
+ * **name**
- * type
+ * **type**

-If "type" is "categorical":

- * categories: an array of category definitions
+ * (If "type" is "categorical", "multiple_response", or "categorical_array"): **categories**: an array of category definitions

-If "type" is "multiple_response" or "categorical_array":

- * subvariables: an array of either URLs of variables to be "bound" together to form the array variable, or partial variable definitions, which will be created as categorical variables and then bound to form the array If including partial variable definitions, the array definition must include "categories", which are shared among the subvariables
+ * If "type" is "multiple_response" or "categorical_array": **subvariables**: an array of either URLs of variables to be "bound" together to form the array variable, or partial variable definitions, which will be created as categorical variables and then bound to form the array.
+If including partial variable definitions, the array definition must include "categories", which are shared among the subvariables

-If type is "multiple_response", the definition may include:

- * a "selected_categories" array of category names present in the subvariables.
+ * If type is "multiple_response", the definition may include **selected_categories**: an array of category names present in the subvariables.
 This will mark the specified category or categories as the "selected" response in the multiple response variable.
 If no "selected_categories" array is provided, the new variable will use any categories already flagged as "selected": true.
 If no such category exists, the response will return a 400 status.

-If "type" is "datetime":

- * resolution: a string, such as "Y", "M", "D", "h", "m", "s", "ms", that indicates the unit size of the datetime data.
+ * If "type" is "datetime": **resolution**: a string, such as "Y", "M", "D", "h", "m", "s", "ms", that indicates the unit size of the datetime data.

 See Variable Definitions for more details and examples of valid attributes, and Feature Guide: Arrays for more information on the various cases for creating array variables.